marianguceanu/malloc_demo/Presentation.md

 ## Here’s an overview of such scenarios:

 ---
 ### 1. Memory Alignment and Padding
    - Modern systems often require **memory alignment** to ensure efficient access.
      This means memory allocated for certain data types often starts at specific boundaries (e.g., addresses that are multiples of 4 or 8 bytes).
    - Although `malloc` returns a block that is generally aligned, it doesn’t always add padding between each element within the allocated block.
    - **Example**: When you allocate `10 * sizeof(int)`, the entire block will be aligned according to the system’s requirements, but no padding may be allocated between each integer.
+## Drawing time!
+How will memory block look like for `2 * sizeof(int)`
+---
+### 2. Overhead from `malloc` Management Metadata
+   - To manage memory efficiently, `malloc` often includes **metadata** about the allocated blocks, such as size and other management details.
+   - This metadata is usually stored just before or after the allocated block, so it doesn’t affect the usable space in the allocated block itself.
+   - Thus, this metadata doesn’t increase the space allocated per `data type`, but it can increase the overall memory used.
+## Drawing time!
+How will memory block look like for `2 * sizeof(int)`
+---
+### 3. Memory Allocator Rounding
+   - Some memory allocators **round up** the requested allocation size to fit their internal memory management strategies.
+     Many allocators use sizes in powers of two (e.g., 16 bytes, 32 bytes) to enhance performance and reduce fragmentation.
+   - For example, if you request an odd number of bytes (like 37 bytes, `37 * sizeof(char)`), `malloc` might round up to the nearest multiple, such as `40 bytes`.
+     However, for requests of size `10 * sizeof(int)` (40 bytes), no rounding usually occurs, as it’s already a multiple of 8.
    - **Example**: This is observable on the `char` type, especially when trying to allocate too many items of this type.
       - Below, malloc adds padding for all the `char` elements, although they are exactly 1 byte each.
 To align it in memory, it allocates 4 bytes/char.
       - Because of that we get very slow results (same as if we had that number of integers).